baguiohazel/IPT2/MIDTERM_HACKERRANK/IMPLEMENTATION/theGridSearch/explain.md

-I loop through each row of the big grid G and look for the first row of the pattern P. If I find a match, I check the next rows below to see if the rest of the pattern matches.
-I use string slicing to compare substrings.
-If all rows match at the same column index, I return 'YES'.
-Otherwise, I keep searching.
+Loop through each possible starting point in G.

+For each position, check if all rows of P match the corresponding slice in G.

+If a full match is found → return "YES".

+Otherwise → return "NO".